media-byte/teleclone/README.md

 # Rclone

-Rclone *("rsync for cloud storage")* is a command-line program to sync files and directories to and from different cloud storage providers.
+Rclone *("rsyc for cloud storage")* is a command-line program to sync files and directories to and from different cloud storage providers.

 ## Storage providers